blu3b3rryblue/blu3b3rryblue.github.io/content/design/OPS-feedback-component.md

 ## ServiceOntario

-ServiceOntario (SO) is part of the Ministry of Public and Business Service Delivery and Procurement (MPBSDP) which provides a single point of contact for core provincial government services to individuals and businesses in the province of Ontario
+ServiceOntario (SO) is part of the Ministry of Public and Business Service Delivery and Procurement (MPBSDP) which provides a single point of contact for core provincial government services to individuals and businesses in the province of Ontario.

 ## Project Background